 People are encouraged to invest money, but recognizing the importance of time management and investing in improving that is even more worthwhile.
 Money can always be created, but time is finite.

-Make learning and using some effective time management activities a priority and turn them into daily habits -- you’ll be amazed at the results in your personal and professional lives.
+Make learning and using some effective time management activities a priority and turn them into daily habits.